jpgerard/sow-reader/README.md

 ## Notes

 - The app uses spaCy for NLP processing
-- Claude AI (via Anthropic) is used for proposal analysis
+- Claude-3 AI (via Anthropic API) is used for proposal analysis with the following configuration:
+  - Model: claude-3-opus-20240229
+  - System message set at top level
+  - Messages formatted according to Claude-3 requirements
 - Temporary files are automatically cleaned up after processing
+- API calls are properly authenticated using the configured API key